Utah Valley University

-Utah Valley University (UVU) is a public university in Orem, Utah.
+Utah Valley University (UVU) is a public university in Orem, Utah, United States.
 UVU offers master's, bachelor's, associate degrees, and certificates.
 Previously called Utah Valley State College, the school attained university status in July 2008.
+With an enrollment of over 48,000 students as of fall 2025, UVU is the largest university by enrollment in Utah and one of the largest in the Rocky Mountain region of the United States.